Jamie228/note-dataset/README.md

-# Undergraduate Major Project
+# Crotchet Note Dataset
-This repository contains key scripts used to develop my Undergraduate Major Project, as well as the complete dataset used for object detection training.
+This repository contains key scripts used to develop my Undergraduate Major Project, as well as the complete dataset used for object detection training for my final artefact.

 ## About This Project
 The goal of this project is to produce an application capable of basic OMR (Optical Music Recognition).
-The application will be deployed on Android and should be able to detect, as a proof-of-concept, 8 different crotchet (quarter) notes denoting the notes C3 to C4 (in treble clef).
+The application will be deployed on Android and should be able to detect, as a proof-of-concept, 8 different crotchet (quarter) notes denoting the notes C3 to C4 (in treble clef) in still and moving images.

 ## Python Scripts
 Below is a list of Python scripts (written in Google Colab) that have been used in the project.

 - [create_pascal_voc.ipynb](create_pascal_voc.ipynb): A script written to produce Pascal-VOC style XML files for each image in the dataset from the CSV containing all bounding boxes for the dataset.
+- [dataset_to_tfrecord.py](dataset_to_tfrecord.py): Parses the XML file in this respository and creates corresponding testing and training TFRecord files for model training.
+Through research, the script places 10% of bounding boxes into the test file and the rest into the training file.

 ## The Dataset
 The dataset was originally put together for object detection, but may also be used for image classification if that's the intention.
 A CSV file is provided that contains all 3020 bounding boxes for the dataset.
 The CSV file does not have a header row, but the columns are as follows: